hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `restart_policy` - (Optional) Restart policy for the container group.
 Allowed values are `Always`, `Never`, `OnFailure`.
 Defaults to `Always`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---

+An `identity` block supports the following:

+* `type` - (Required) The Managed Service Identity Type of this container group.
+Possible values are `SystemAssigned` (where Azure will generate a Service Principal for you), `UserAssigned` where you can specify the Service Principal IDs in the `identity_ids` field, and `SystemAssigned, UserAssigned` which assigns both a system managed identity as well as the specified user assigned identities.

+~> **NOTE:** When `type` is set to `SystemAssigned`, identity the Principal ID can be retrieved after the container group has been created.
+See [documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/overview) for more information.

+* `identity_ids` - (Optional) Specifies a list of user managed identity ids to be assigned.
+Required if `type` is `UserAssigned`.

+---